-To set up host access IDs so that you can use a single session configuration file for multiple clients to establish multiple sessions with a host.
-Applies to 3270, UTS, and T27 Terminal Viewers.
+Set up and use host access IDs so that you can use a single session configuration file for multiple clients to establish multiple sessions with a host.

-You need to decide which of several types of ID pools to use.
-The type of pool you select depends on how you want to control access to the host.
-For more information, see the topic Configuring ID Pools.
+You need to decide which of several types of pools to use.
+The type of pool you should select depends on how you want to control access to the host.

 Following are the main steps you need to complete for this How-To: